-On Solaris and Linux systems, every SDK process creates a child process, sm_logerror, at startup.
+On Solaris and Linux systems, every process creates a child process, sm_logerror, at startup.
 This process has one purpose: to print a stack trace of its parent (by invoking the pstack program) should the parent request it (which usually happens only when the parent encounters a fatal error).

-Every SDK process also starts a child running an external authenticator, sm_authority (in the default configuration).
+Every process also starts a child running an external authenticator, sm_authority (in the default configuration).
 This program either gets client credentials to send to a Manager, or checks credentials received by a Manager.
-Since the authenticator itself is an SDK program, it starts its own sm_logerror.
+Since the authenticator itself is an program, it starts its own sm_logerror.
 Thus, if you follow the tree of processes under an sm_server, you might find:

 sm_server sm_logerror sm_authority sm_logerror